EdTech Trends 2026–2030: A Roadmap for Digital Transformation

 Strategic Summary

-- Time-to-Competency: Shifting the core KPI from "time spent" to "skills mastered," closing gaps 3x faster than traditional linear paths.
+- Outcome-Driven Time-to-Competency: Shift your core system KPIs from "time spent on platform" to skills mastered, closing individual knowledge gaps up to 3x faster than linear learning paths.

 To succeed in 2026, you must prioritize Data Interoperability.
 Your Agentic AI is only as smart as the data it receives.
 Implement Learning Record Stores (LRS) and xAPI standards today to ensure your AI agents have the real-time data they need to be truly proactive.